-Companies may be confident about data, but they're fragmented in their approach to CX.
+Companies may be confident about data, but fragmented in their approach to CX

-Travel and hospitality companies are surprisingly bullish about their grasp of the data underlying CX optimization.
-Almost three-quarters (72 percent) either "agree" or "strongly agree" that they have the deep understanding of customer insights required to meet evolving needs (Figure 2).
+Travel and hospitality companies are surprisingly bullish about their grasp of the data underlying CX optimisation.
+Almost three-quarters (72%) either 'agree' or 'strongly agree' that they have the deep understanding of customer insights required to meet evolving needs (Figure 2).

-But data confidence doesn't necessarily translate straight into delivering great CX, particularly if the systems-both technological and cultural-aren't joined up.
-Almost three-quarters of travel & hospitality companies (73 percent) either "agree" or "strongly agree" that they have a fragmented approach to marketing and customer experience technology, leaving teams to operate in silos.
+But data confidence doesn't necessarily translate straight into delivering great CX, particularly if the systems - both technological and cultural - aren't joined up.
+Almost three-quarters of travel & hospitality companies (73%) either 'agree' or 'strongly agree' that they have a fragmented approach to marketing and customer experience technology leaving teams to operate in silos.

 Part of the problem is that, until now, travel companies have tended to adopt traditional and market-driven strategies.
-This means martech adoption is more likely to have been piecemeal and fragmented, as investments may not have been centered on the wider organization's needs in the way a centralized platform would be.
+This means martech adoption is more likely to have been piecemeal and fragmented, as investments may not have been centred on the wider organisation's needs in the way a centralised platform would be.
 Companies that have taken this latter approach have fewer issues with cultural gaps, as an enterprise platform becomes an enabler of unification across teams.

-Figure 2 Thinking about your organization's ability to engage customers digitally in 2021, to what extent do you agree or disagree with the following statements?
+Figure 2 Thinking about your organisation's ability to engage customers digitally in 2021, to what extent do you agree or disagree with the following statements?

-Strongly agree
+Strongly Agree